science-miner/ocr_scorer/readme.md

 This will evaluate the trained model for the indicated language using the text content under `data/texts/en/evaluation`.
 The evaluation is giving the accuracy of next character predictions in the evaluation data and the BPC (Bits Per Character) tradditionally used in LM.

-To train a XGBoost scorer based on the LM for a given language:
+To train an XGBoost scorer based on the LM for a given language:

 ```console
 python3 ocr_scorer/lm_scorer.py train_scorer --lang fr
 ```

 The XGBoost scorer requires that a language model has been trained for the target language.
-It will use the text content under `data/texts/en/evaluation` as positive samples and examples of OCR texts with degraded quality under `data/texts/en/ocr`.
+It will use the text content under `data/texts/en/evaluation` as high quality positive samples and examples of OCR texts with degraded quality under `data/texts/en/ocr`.

 ## Implementation

-Keras/TensorFlow character language model implementation using as architecture:

-- a 2 layers vanilla LSTM with (dynamic) Monte Carlo Dropout
+Keras/TensorFlow character language model implementation using as architecture a 2 layers vanilla LSTM.

 ```
 number of chars/vocab size: 216